 For the majority of individuals, dental implants are the most common way to remedy and replace a missing tooth.
-A dental implant is simply a tooth made of artificial material that is implanted into the jaw by a dental professional.
-The process involves the surgical insertion of a small metal rod directly in the bone beneath the individual’s gums, whether it is for a single tooth or for multiple missing teeth.
-The tooth replacement in a dental implant is called a crown, and it is attached to the metal rod in the jaw to give the appearance of a natural, smooth tooth.
-Most dental implants are made of titanium and are a long-lasting replacement.
+A dental professional will use the dental implant, a tooth made of artificial material, and implanted into the jaw.
+The process involves surgically inserting a small metal rod in the bone beneath the individual’s gums, whether it is for a single tooth or for multiple missing teeth.
+To give a natural appearance of a smooth tooth, a dental replacement (a crown), is attached to the metal rod in the jaw.
+For a long lasting replacement, dental implants are a great way to go due to their titanium structure.

-The most common reason for losing a single tooth is direct injury to the mouth, although some individuals may also suffer from gum disease or cavities that have gone untreated.
-With single tooth replacement, a dental implant is placed with or without a built-in connector that will attach the implant to the new tooth.
-The dental implant is set in place first, as it needs to merge with the bones in the jaw in order to create a strong foundation for the replacement tooth.
-The connector, known as an abutment, is placed after the implant, and finally a custom made crown – the replacement tooth – is placed on top of the connector.
+An accident leading to direct injury of the mouth is the most common reason for losing a single tooth.
+In a single tooth replacement, a dental implant can use a built-in connector.
+This connector will attach the implant to the new tooth.
+The dental implant is placed first so it can merge with the jaw bones.
+This step has to happen in order to create a strong foundation for the replacement tooth.
+The connector, known as an abutment, is placed after the implant.
+Finally, a custom made crown is placed on top of the connector.
 For most patients, recovery time is short.

-A single tooth replacement can be done with either a same day implant, also known as an immediate load dental implant, or over the course of a few visits.
-With the former, a temporary crown is set at the same time the implant is placed.
+A single tooth replacement has a few options you can choose from.
+The first is a same day implant, also known as an immediate load dental implant.
+The second procedure can be done over the course of a few visits.
+With the first option, a temporary crown is set the same time the implant is placed.
 A permanent replacement is set three to six months down the road.
 This allows for the restoration of function and appearance while the dental implant fuses with the jaw bone.
-In the more traditional method, the placement of the dental implant is done first, and then the permanent crown is placed in a subsequent appointment.
+In the more traditional method, the placement of the dental implant is done first.
+The permanent crown is then placed in a following appointment.

-For individuals with multiple missing teeth, dental implants follow a similar procedure to single tooth replacement.
-However, multiple teeth replacement involves the placement of dental implants over the course of multiple visits.
-Individual crowns may be used as with single tooth replacements, but some patients may need or prefer a fixed bridge of multiple crowns supported by the implant as one solid structure.
-In either case, the dental implant must fuse with the jaw bones in order to create the most natural look and feel of the replacement.
+Similar to the single tooth replacement, multiple teeth replacements resembles its procedure.
+However, multiple visits are necessary for multiple dental implants to occur.
+The patient also has to decide whether they would like individual crowns or a fixed bridge.
+Individual crowns may be used for each tooth replacement like a single tooth replacement.
+However, some patients may need or prefer a fixed bridge of multiple crowns supported by the implant as one structure.
+In either case, the dental implant must fuse with the jaw bones in order to create the most natural look.

-Instead of traditional dental implants, mini dental implants, known as MDIs, may be used for multiple teeth replacement patients.
-These are slightly smaller than conventional implants, and are inserted in a way that is far less invasive than standard size implants.
+Mini dental implants, known as MDIs, may also be used for multiple teeth replacements.
+MDIs are slightly smaller than conventional implants and are inserted for a less invasive procedure than standard size implants.

-Full replacements are less common than single or multiple teeth replacements, but the same procedures apply.
-However, it is much more common for temporary crowns to be placed while the dental implant is fusing to the jaw bone, with the permanent replacements being set down the road.
-Although single crowns can be placed, most often a full fixed bridge or implant-supported overdenture is placed in a full replacement.
+Full replacements are less common than other replacements, but the same procedures apply.
+As the dental implant fuses with the jaw bone, temporary crowns are commonly placed.
+The permanent replacements would be set during a following appointment.
+Although single crowns can be placed, it isn’t as common as a full fixed bridge or implant-supported over-denture.

 For some individuals, an all-on-four approach can be completed instead of more conventional replacements.
-This involves the placement of four dental implants into the jaw bone with special connectors that allows for a temporary replacement set to be inserted the same day as the implants.
+This involves the placement of four dental implants into the jaw bone with special connectors.
+This allows a temporary replacement set to be inserted the same day as the implants.
 The permanent full replacement is set around six months after the initial procedure.